Criticism of capitalism: Problems of Morality

+Despite these challenges, ethnographic work shows that communities in capitalist societies are continuously concerned with morality and try to undercut moral problems, but this often produces new contradictions.
+Andrea Muehlebach shows that in Italy, the reduction of welfare in the 21st century has been accompanied by a rise of philanthropic activities, through which communities try to redeem a sense of social responsibility and altruism, even if this allows the state to further reduce its accountability for social problems.
+Gil Hizi, proposing the concept "capitalist virtuousness," shows how people who are concerned about social competition and materialism turn to self-improvement expertise to foster virtues of sincerity, equality, individual autonomy with a vision of a better social world.
+However, these individuals ultimately must display their individual value in competitive markets, and therefore cannot easily extend their moral ideals across time and space.
+In this process, morality shifts from a genuine communal commitment to styles and expressions through which people signal their merits.

 Counter-criticism

 Austrian School

-Austrian School economists have argued that capitalism can organize itself into a complex system without an external guidance or central planning mechanism.
+Austrian School economists have argued that capitalism can organize itself into a complex system without external guidance or a central planning mechanism.
 Friedrich Hayek considered the phenomenon of self-organisation as underpinning capitalism.
-Prices serve as a signal as to the urgent and unfulfilled wants of people and the opportunity to earn profits if successful, or absorb losses if resources are used poorly or left idle, gives entrepreneurs incentive to use their knowledge and resources to satisfy those wants.
+Prices serve as a signal as to the urgent and unfulfilled wants of people, and the opportunity to earn profits if successful, or absorb losses if resources are used poorly or left idle, gives entrepreneurs incentive to use their knowledge and resources to satisfy those wants.
 Thus, the activities of millions of people, each seeking their own interest, are coordinated.

 Ayn Rand

-The novelist Ayn Rand made positive moral defenses of laissez-faire capitalism, most notably in her 1957 novel Atlas Shrugged and in her 1966 collection of essays Capitalism: The Unknown Ideal.
-She argued that capitalism should be supported on moral grounds, not just on the basis of practical benefits.
+The novelist Ayn Rand advanced moral defenses of laissez-faire capitalism, most notably in her 1957 novel Atlas Shrugged and her 1966 collection of essays Capitalism: The Unknown Ideal.
+She argued that capitalism should be supported on moral grounds, not just based on practical benefits.
 Her ideas have had significant influence over conservative and libertarian supporters of capitalism, especially within the American Tea Party movement.

 Rand defined capitalism as "a social system based on the recognition of individual rights, including property rights, in which all property is privately owned".
 According to Rand, the role of government in a capitalist state has three broad categories of proper functions: first, the police "to protect men from criminals"; second, the armed services "to protect men from foreign invaders"; and third, the law courts "to settle disputes among men according to objective laws".